 Here are some of the best day trips from Vancouver:

 The trip to the world-class ski resort takes you along the Sea-to-Sky Highway, a stretch of alpine roads with beautiful views full of pine trees and ice-blue lakes.
-If you spend a day here, winter is the perfect time to go skiing as the snow is ideal and the town is full of energy and skiers from around the world.
+Winter offers world-class skiing.
+While during the summer, there’s hking, mountain biking and golfing.

 A 30-minute drive from the city you’ll find Vancouver’s stunning coastline with an abundance of diverse places to discover and explore.
 The coastline has quaint little beach towns like Deep Cover, which is nestled between pine forests and the charming beach.